 Access to Asylum: The law provides for the granting of asylum or refugee status, and the government has established a system for providing protection to refugees.
 Parliament sets an annual quota for refugee admissions, and the government decides its allocation.
-The law requiring private lawyers to be paid a fixed (rather than an hourly) fee reduced the frequency with which lawyers participated in asylum interviews.
-There were numerous reports by media and civil society organizations, including the Finnish Bar Association, that asylum seekers lacked adequate access to legal assistance and translation services during the initial stages of the asylum application process.
+Asylum seekers have the right to free legal representation throughout their application procedure.
+There were numerous reports by media and civil society organizations, including the president of the Supreme Administrative Court responsible for reviewing asylum decision appeals, that asylum seekers lacked adequate access to legal assistance during the initial stages of the asylum application process and during subsequent appeals.

-Safe Country of Origin/Transit: The country does not abide by a list of safe countries of origin.
-All individuals are assessed on an individual basis.
-The government adheres to the EU's Dublin III Regulation that establishes which EU member state is responsible for examining the asylum application.
+Safe Country of Origin/Transit: The government adheres to the EU's Dublin III Regulation that establishes which EU member state is responsible for examining the asylum application.
 The government does not, however, return asylum seekers to Greece or Hungary under the Dublin Regulation.